glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 For the plot examples shown here I add a small circle on top of (Eq.2) to mimic the effect of the pen motion within the hole.
 The hole is about 2-3mm, or even larger, and there is small but appreciable motion of the pen inside it.
 This is popularly called ["parallel lines"][spirographicart-parallel] in the spirograph community as by inserting differently sized pegs one can obtain parallel lines on paper.
-I also rotate curve by $$90^\circ$$ as it is easier to spot reflection symmetries.
+I also rotate curves by $$90^\circ$$ as it is easier to spot reflection symmetries.
 In most examples I use the 3rd, numerical, $$t_2(t_1)$$ function as I am guessing that it is the closest to the pen trace on paper.